-Mr. Ho Kian Teck joined our Group in December 2015 and his responsibility include assisting the Executive Chairman and Chief Executive Officer, and to oversee the overall Group's regulatory and compliance, supervising the finance, human resource, information technology function and will be responsible for the successful execution of business strategies.
+Mr Ho Kian Teck joined our Group in December 2015 and resigned in August 2018.
+His responsibilities included assisting the Executive Chairman and Chief Executive Officer, and overseeing the overall Group's regulatory and compliance, supervising the finance, human resource, information technology function.
+Mr Ho was also responsible for the successful execution of business strategies.
 Prior to joining our Group, he was the Group Financial Controller of Marco Polo Marine Limited.
-He is fellow member of Chartered Accountant (Singapore) of the Institute of Singapore Chartered Accountants.
+He is a fellow member of Charted Accountant (Singapore) of the institute of Singapore Chartered Accountants.